The basic semen analysis is a male fertility test that serves to assess the quality of the semen.

 World Health Organization (WHO) (1992).
 Laboratory manual for the examination of human semen and sperm-cervical mucus interaction.
 3rd ed.
 Cambridge, UK; Cambridge University Press.

-FAQs from users: 'Is semen analysis and advanced semen analysis the same?', 'What are the best results in an advanced semen analysis report for IUI?', 'What are the normal results in advanced semen analysis reports?' and 'How much is an advanced semen analysis report?'.
+FAQs from users: 'Can advanced semen analysis results improve over time?', 'Is semen analysis and advanced semen analysis the same?', 'What are the best results in an advanced semen analysis report for IUI?', 'What are the normal results in advanced semen analysis reports?' and 'How much is an advanced semen analysis report?'.